 Western Mass Pollinator Networks (WMPN) began accidentally in May of 2016 on a vacation to Asheville, NC with my neighbor Gale.
-At the Visitor Center we spotted a beautiful flower garden labeled prominently with an educational sign:
+At the Visitor Center we spotted a beautiful native flower garden labeled prominently with an educational sign:

 “Pollinator Friendly Habitat”